 A School Street sees a road directly outside a school temporarily closed to motor vehicles to become a pedestrian and cycle zone for a short period of time at the beginning and end of the school day.
-Closing the road space outside schools at drop off and pick up times provides a much safer environment for everyone at peak times.
-This will also accommodate social distancing, especially for parents congregating at pick up time, as a road free from vehicles can typically gain an extra 7-metre-wide space for pedestrians.
+Closing the road space outside schools at drop off and pick up times provides a much safer environment for everyone at peak times and helps those who are able to walk, cycle or scoot to school.

-School Streets schemes are in place, or due to be introduced, from Monday to Friday: 8:00 – 9:30am & 2:15 – 3:45pm (except where noted otherwise) during the school term, at the following schools across Southampton:
+School Street schemes are in place from Monday to Friday, 8:00 – 9:30am & 2:15 – 3:45pm (except where noted otherwise) during the school term, at the following schools across Southampton:

 - St John’s Primary – French Street – 08:15 to 09:00 & 2:45 to 3:30pm (started November 2018)